duyilemi/terraform-aws/README.md

-# Configuration and state management of AWS web application infrastructure/stacks
+# Configuration and state management of web application infrastructure/stacks on AWS